lanl/scico/README.rst

 Usage Examples
 ==============

 Usage examples are available as Python scripts and Jupyter Notebooks.
 Example scripts are located in ``examples/scripts``.
 The corresponding Jupyter Notebooks are provided in the `scico-data <https://github.com/lanl/scico-data>`_ submodule and symlinked to ``examples/notebooks``.
-They are also viewable on `GitHub <https://github.com/lanl/scico-data/tree/main/notebooks>`_.
+They are also viewable on `GitHub <https://github.com/lanl/scico-data/tree/main/notebooks>`_ or `nbviewer <https://nbviewer.jupyter.org/github/lanl/scico-data/tree/main/notebooks/>`_.

 License